Create a Survey in less than 60 seconds!

 That’s close to a score of 9 or 10 that makes your customers your promoters.

-This means the amount of effort to convert them into your promoters is much less than what it would take to convert even your least angry detractors.
+This means the effort to convert them into your promoters is much less than it would take to transform even your least angry detractors.

-We’ll show you the different ways you can turn your passives into promoters later in the article.
+We’ll show you how to turn your passives into promoters later in the article.

 #5.
 Passives Are Price Sensitive

-Since your passives don’t see much difference between your product and your competitors’ product, price becomes a huge factor when deciding which product to stay with or switch to.
+Since your passives don’t see much difference between your product and your competitor’s, price becomes a huge factor when deciding which product to stay with or switch to.

 Therefore, the most important thing you can do is to get their thoughts on your product’s pricing.

 Do they feel that the price they pay exceeds the value they get?
-Do they think that your product is worth the price?
+Do they think that your product is worth the cost?

-The key question you need to ask yourself is: What could I do to increase our product’s perceived value?
+The key question you must ask yourself is: What could I do to increase our product’s perceived value?

-5 Ways to Turn Passives into Promoters in 2023
+5 Ways to Turn NPS Passives into Promoters in 2024

-Below, we show you some top ways you can turn your passive customers into promoters in 2023.
+Below, we show some top ways to turn passive customers into promoters in 2023.

 Keep the Communication Open and Transparent